 2023 - Full Course (1.5 - 5 hrs):

-The full course at the Mt Ashland SkiMo Summit is a true backcountry event!
-We start and end on the manicured Mt Ashland Ski Area trails, but the bulk of the time you’ll be skiing and riding in untamed, ungroomed terrain outside of the ski area boundary.
+The full course at the Mt Ashland SkiMo Summit is a true backcountry event.
+We start and end on the manicured Mt Ashland Ski Area trails, but the bulk of the time you’ll be skiing and riding untamed, ungroomed terrain outside of the ski area boundary.
 While the Mt Ashland Skimo Summit full course is a race and does follow a standard SkiMo race format, being a SkiMo racer is not a requirement to participate.
-This event is a fantastic chance to explore the backcountry options that Mt Ashland has to offer!
+This event is a great chance to explore the backcountry options that Mt Ashland has to offer!
 This course covers advanced skiing terrain and will require strong downhill skiing ability and endurance.
 If you need an excuse to go do a longer tour and maybe check out the surrounding terrain around Mt.
 Ashland, this is your ticket.
 You'll need a beacon, probe, shovel, and a backpack that can carry skis.
 You'll also need to carry water, food, and extra layers as if you are going on a normal backcountry outing.
 There will be volunteers at the transitions and Jackson County SAR will be on the course, but these are not aid stations, so you'll need to be completely self sufficient.
-If you decide to turn around for any reason, you MUST let a transition captain, a volunteer, a ski patrol, or Yu or Ryan know that you turned around.
+If you decide to turn around for any reason, you MUST let a transition captain, a volunteer, a ski patrol, or Yu or Travis know that you turned around.

 The distance is approximately 9 miles.